gohsonghan98/gitbookclone/document/function/SpecialCharacter/sc_Pi/sc_Pi.md

-﻿# sc_Alpha
+﻿# sc_Pi

 ### Description

-A letter of the alphabet.
+ Is the lowercase Greek letter π, and derived from the first letter of the Greek word perimetros.

 ### Flowchart